Improving Iowa’s Water Quality Together

 ACWA Celebrates 25 Years

-In 2024, ACWA marks its 25th anniversary of commitment to improving water quality in Iowa and productivity for Iowa’s farmers.
-Throughout the year, ACWA will celebrate with various activities.
-Watch this space, Facebook, and your local ACWA ag retailer member for commemorative highlights to come.
+In 2024, ACWA marked its 25th anniversary of commitment to improving water quality in Iowa and productivity for Iowa’s farmers.

 Farm To River Partnership

-Specific goals include installation of 15 bioreactors, 15 saturated buffers, two wetlands and 11,500 new acres of cover crops in alignment with the Iowa Nutrient Reduction Strategy.
-The nearly $2 million total project focuses on watersheds in Sac, Calhoun, Carroll and Greene Counties.
+Specific goals include installation of 25 edge-of-field practices and 7,000 new acres of cover crops in alignment with the Iowa Nutrient Reduction Strategy.
+The project focuses on watersheds in Sac, Calhoun, Carroll and Greene Counties.

 Learn More